AlabamaASRL/asset_asrl/doc/tutorials/PSIOPT.rst

     ocps[0].Phase(0).returnTraj()

 Alternatively, we can use another method shown below where we leverage a generator function.
-Here rather than directly creating each phase/ocp we create a function that returns the phase/ocp.
+Here rather than directly creating each phase/optimal control problem directly we create a function that returns them.
 We can then pass this function, along with a python list of tuples of the arguments we want to pass to out ProblemGenerator function.
-Internally, Jet will then expand each element of the ProblemArguments list into ProblemGenerator function to create all of the phases/ocps on the fly.
+Internally, Jet will then expand each element of the :code:`ProblemArgs` list into :code:`ProblemGenerator` function to create all of the phases/optimal control problems on the fly.
-These will then be solved according the JetJobMode and returned as a list.
+These will then be solved according the job mode and returned as a list as before.
 This form is particularly efficient whenever construction of each problem requires independent and expensive preprocessing that cannot be parallelized.